10 Best Microlearning Examples for Enterprise Training

 It delivers content through email as well.
 People who sign up get a question of the day.
 These questions come with short videos that explain the concept in its entirety.
 You can also make flashcards, take quizzes, and create your own study plans to customize your course.

-DuoLingo is currently one of the most popular language-learning platforms available in the market.
+Duolingo is currently one of the most popular language-learning platforms available in the market.
 You can access it on the desktop or through an application on a mobile device and learn a language of your choosing from a long list.

 Each language course is divided into multiple sections with an increasing level of difficulty.
 There are daily goals assigned, which remind you to take a quiz each day.
 The games are short and engaging, allowing learners to enjoy the course.
 Additionally, the repetition of the words allows for building good language recall.
+This makes Duolingo one of the best microlearning examples for language acquisition.

 Word of the Day